phillxy/MyfirstApplication1/README.markdown

 pull requests are welcome, for changes, please open an issue first to discuss what you would like to change.

 # License
-This project is licensed under MIT license see the (license.md) (https://codepen.io/iamjoshellis/pen/KVdQqm) Copyright (c) 2019 by Josh.
+This project is licensed under MIT license..(https://codepen.io/iamjoshellis/pen/KVdQqm) Copyright (c) 2019 by Josh.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction,